threehouse-plus-ec/workbench/coffee-bean-to-espresso/breakwater/BEANS-COAST-001.md

 ### 4.3 Validity Contract

 - Moisture content and water activity are not interchangeable. aw is the more predictive metric for storage safety.
 - Bulk density ≠ true density.
 Any cross-source density comparison requires method specification.
 - Screen size measures uniformity, not flavour quality.

 ### 4.4 Open Disputes

 - **SCA defect sample size (BW-02): RESOLVED.** Architect review confirms 350 g per current SCA GACCS (2023/2024 revision).
 The 300 g figure in some agent returns derives from legacy ICO/FAO standards or Robusta-specific protocols.
 - Density alone does not predict quality; cultivar, processing, and storage can produce exceptions.

-### 4.5 Defect Equivalence Ratios (from SCA/Kimi)
+### 4.5 Defect Equivalence Ratios

 |Defect type        |Count for 1 full defect|Status|
 |-------------------|-----------------------|------|